CloudCannon/flatlake/docs/content/docs/collections.md

 weight: 42
 ---

 Collections are how files are grouped in Flatlake.
+Each collection specifies:
+- A set of source files to read,
+- An API location to make the data available at,
+- Settings for how to sort, aggregate, and paginate the generated data.

 ## Example